 That means that more recruiters are reviewing data science resumes than ever before and it is more important than ever to stand out, both in formatting and content.
-At Pathrise, we have helped 800+ people land their dream job, so we know what works and what doesn’t.
+At Pathrise, we have helped 2000+ people land their dream job, so we know what works and what doesn’t.
 Unfortunately, we see so many people make use of the same Microsoft or Google resume templates.
-If you can’t stand out from a first glance, your resume runs the risk of being put aside in favor of those that do spark interest.
-Once your resume catches their eye, you also need the best possible content to move you forward.
+If you can’t stand out at a first glance it won’t get a second.
+Once your resume catches their eye, you need the best content to move you forward.

-I have looked over thousands of resumes, as both an interviewer and mentor, and so I wanted to to share the 2 biggest mistakes I see.
-I also waned to include the most important tips for a successful data science resume.
+We want to share to of the biggest resume mistakes we see in our fellows and the most important tips for a successful data science resume.
 Knowledge of these issues and tips will help your resume make it through the first review and move you from application to interview.

 2 biggest mistakes on data science resumes and how to avoid them: